-Some 57% of people who need a lawyer will search on their own.
+Some 57% of people who need a lawyer will search independently.
 They generally use a search engine, then visit a lawyer's website.
-In this process, attorney pay-per-click (PPC) advertising is very visible.
+In this process, attorney pay-per-click (PPC) advertising is obvious.

 Thus, it's easy to see why immigration lawyer PPC is so important.
 Attorneys who have an immigration law PPC strategy are going to be more visible to people who are looking for their services.